adamnemecek/adjoint/README.md

 ## Adjoint

 Adjointness expresses a condition that is essentially universal in mathematics, category theory, probability, logic, optimization, machine learning.
 It captures this difference between global and local.
+Adjointness operates locally, norm operates globally.

 What is adjointness?
 Depends on the context.